 Will there be high school level programs (level 9-12) too?

 YES!
-I have released up to Level 10, and I plan on finishing out the high school programs over the next several years.
+I have released up to Level 11, and I plan on finishing out the high school program by next year.

 Can I combine my children in one program?